 For example, offenses prosecuted under 18 USC 1343 (wire fraud) involve allegations of material misrepresentations online.
 Such communications, even though they may actually be to a computer user in Texas to another user in Texas, would still qualify as “wire” communications.
 Further, even if the communications did not result in merchandise or money being sent across state lines, the internet communication would still implicate interstate commerce.
 That’s why, for example, the government can establish jurisdiction in almost every federal child pornography case by showing any image obtained online.

 The following is a common jury instruction provided in federal trials involving child pornography offenses in the Fifth Circuit courts.

 The government may meet its burden of proving that child pornography has been transported in or affecting interstate commerce by making a specific connection between the use of the Internet and the image in question.
 If the government proves beyond a reasonable doubt that an image was transmitted over, or downloaded from, the Internet, this is the same as proving that the image crossed state lines and was transported via interstate commerce.
 The government is not required to prove that the Internet transmission actually crossed state lines.
 This is because the mere transmission of images via the Internet is tantamount to moving the images across state lines and thus constitutes transport in interstate commerce.

 The effect of the principle is straightforward but significant nonetheless.
 Now, because the internet is the primary provider of child pornography, nearly all such cases can be prosecuted federally.
 Likewise, almost anything that can be connected to the internet is going to be considered interstate commerce and, as a result more, more activity becomes subject to federal prosecution.

 Facing federal charges?
-Call us at (817) 203-2220 for a complimentary strategy session.
+Call us at (817) 203-2220 or reach out online for a complimentary strategy session.
 Our team of former prosecutors and Board Certified Criminal Lawyers are here to help.
 During this call we will: